Deployment & Sizing Guide

 Sensor Management InterfaceSeparate NIC with IP connectivity to the WireTrace Server.
 Used for data transport and sensor management.

-Server ↔ SensorTCP connectivity on configured port (default 6379).
+Server ↔ SensorTCP connectivity on configured port.
 Bandwidth: typically 1–10 Mbps per sensor depending on traffic volume.

 Web UI AccessHTTPS (port 443) from management workstations to the WireTrace Server.

 InternetNot required.
-All features operate fully air-gapped.
-Optional internet access enables NVD/CVE feed updates.
+All features including the AI agent operate fully air-gapped.
+Optional internet access enables vulnerability feed updates and security advisory sync.

 DNSOptional.
-Used for NVD feed resolution and OIDC SSO if configured.
+Used for vulnerability feed resolution and OIDC SSO if configured.
 Not required for core functionality.

 Storage & Retention Guidance